 The disadvantages of this setup are less privacy and the fact that water can get out, but there’s a fix for that too!
 Install a sliding shower screen with privacy glass and a rain shower head instead of a wall-mounted head.
 The rain type shower head concentrates water in a small area directly above you, and any water that does bounce off hits the glass screen.

-Choosing the right size tile and layout for the walls and floor can make your bathroom appear larger, but it’s also important to consider the overall style of your home.
+With the above tile styles in place, it’s also important to consider the overall style of your home.
 If you have a more modern or contemporary house, try a larger scale tile.
 On the other hand, if you have a bungalow, 3 x 6 inch is ideal for your shower walls; 4 x 6 inch, 5 x 12 inch, and most other subway tiles are also great options, so don’t be afraid to check them out.
 For the floor, go for plank style tiling to elongate your bathroom.
 The overall goal is to get rid of harsh visual lines and create a uniform look.

 Upgrade Your Storage Space